fiifinketia/web3-wine-marketplace/CODESTANDARDS.md

 - Use watchers to react to changes in component props or data.
 - Use`v-if` for conditional rendering and `v-for` for list rendering.
 - Use the shorthand`@` to bind event handlers.

+## ENV Variables

+- ENV varaibles should not end with a `/` to avoid confusion when using them